 Tourism and Human Rights

 Human rights are one of the greatest achievements of modern times.
 They are there to protect human dignity against the arbitrariness of the state and companies; they apply to everyone from birth regardless of their origin.
+Human rights are often ignored by countries such as Mainland China including Hong Kong, Myanmar, Philippines & Thailand and alternative destinations should be chosen such as Indonesia, Japan, South Korea or Taiwan.

 However, fair and just wages and working conditions as well as the protection of motherhood and family are also documented here, as is the right to water, a healthy environment and self-determined development.